anagobabatunde/coden.link/README.md

    ```shell
    git clone https://github.com/your-username/your-repository.git
 2. Enter in the repository
    ```shell
    cd coden.link
 3. Install the dependencies
     ```shell
     make install
 4. Run the project
     ```shell
     make build
+5. Dont forget to change backend url in front end , actually i am using ngrok because of axios network error

-5. Go to the localhost, default : 3000 for backend and 8080 for frontend
+6. Go to the localhost, default : 3000 for backend and 8080 for frontend

  ## Usage